A Convergent Finite Element Scheme for the Q-Tensor Model of Liquid Crystals Subjected to an Electric Field: Introduction

 for all smooth $\Phi = (\Phi_{ij})_{ij=1}^{d} : [0,T]\times\Omega\to\mathbb{R}^{d\times d}$ and $\psi: [0, T]\times\Omega\to\mathbb{R}$ which are compactly supported within $[0,T)\times\Omega$.

 \end{definition}

 In this work, we will construct a fully discrete numerical scheme based on a finite element discretization in space for system~\eqref{eq:system_strong_formulation}.
-We will prove uniform stability with respect to the discretization parameters and in the case $\varepsilon_3=0$, convergence to a weak solution as in Definition~\ref{def:weaksol} as the discretization parameters vanish.
+We will prove uniform stability with respect to the discretization parameters, and in the case $\varepsilon_3=0$ (effect of polarization is zero), convergence to a weak solution as in Definition~\ref{def:weaksol} as the discretization parameters vanish.
 Thus, the convergence proof also implies the existence of a weak solution to~\eqref{eq:system_strong_formulation} when $\varepsilon_3=0$.
+The convergence in the case with nonzero polarization introduces additional mathematical challenges and we therefore leave it for future research.